 - Lack of services

-Rent-regulated apartments also have a clear grievance procedure which benefits the tenants.
+Rent-regulated apartments also have a clear grievance procedure that benefits the tenants.
 Rent control boards air grievances against landlords, so they can’t get away with shoddy repairs, noisy environments, and other problems.

 Rent regulation is a series of laws which control the number of rental prices can increase each year.
 It looks to protect average tenants by ensuring that rental prices never exceed what the tenants can afford.